apiotrowski/10x-fiszki/docs/api-plan.md

    - **Success Codes:** 201 Created
    - **Error Codes:** 400 Bad Request, 401 Unauthorized, 429 Too Many Requests (if daily limit exceeded), 503 Service Unavailable (if AI API fails)
    - **Business Logic:**
-     1. Authenticate user via JWT token and verify ownership of the deck
-     2. Validate input text length (must be between 1000-10000 characters)
+     1. Validate input text length (must be between 1000-10000 characters)
-     5. Call AI service (GPT-4o-mini) to generate flashcards based on input text
+     2. Call AI service (GPT-4o-mini) to generate flashcards based on input text
-     6. AI should generate both question-answer and gaps type flashcards
+     3. AI should generate both question-answer and gaps type flashcards
-     7. Expected output: 10-15 flashcards for ~1000 characters, 30-50 flashcards for ~10000 characters (as per US-002)
+     4. Expected output: 10-15 flashcards for ~1000 characters, 30-50 flashcards for ~10000 characters (as per US-002)
-     8. If AI API fails (503 error), system should inform user to use manual flashcard creation as fallback (US-007)
+     5. If AI API fails (503 error), system should inform user to use manual flashcard creation as fallback (US-007)
-     9. Create flashcards in database with `source` set to `ai-full` and link to specified deck
-     10. Record generation metadata in `generations` table (user_id, model used, flashcards_count, generation_duration)
+     6. Record generation metadata in `generations` table (user_id, model used, flashcards_count, generation_duration)
-     11. Return generated flashcards list with generation metadata
+     7. Return flashcard proposals (without id, deck_id, created_at, updated_at fields) with generation metadata
+     8. Flashcards are NOT saved to database at this stage
-     12. User can then accept individual flashcards or the entire list (US-002)
+     9. User can then accept individual flashcards or the entire list (US-002) via the bulk create flashcards endpoint

 ## 3. Authentication and Authorization